Skip to Main Content

 "National Health Service" in speech marks.
 "Parkinson's Disease" in speech marks.

-You do not need to do this when searching in Ovid as this tool does not automatically place AND between your terms.
+You do not need to do this when searching in Ovid as it will search for phrases automatically.

 Using techniques simultaneously